violapterin/dotfiles/notes/Setting_up_Git.md

     git@github.com:aminopterin/templates_configs_notes.git

 To set remote url, go back to your terminal emulator.
-If you decide to use SSH, set
+First you have to create an abbreviation of the remote url called `origin`.
+If you decide to use SSH, use

+    $ git remote add origin git@github.com:aminopterin/templates_configs_notes.git

+If you have to change url later, use `set-url`.

     $ git remote set-url origin git@github.com:aminopterin/templates_configs_notes.git

-In other words, the remote url is abbreviated as `origin`.

 To list currently existent remote repo(s):